Harshs27/generative-kaleidoscopic-networks/README.md

 </p>

 ## Setup
-The `setup.sh` file contains the conda environment details. run `bash setup.sh`
+The setup.sh file contains the conda environment details. run `bash setup.sh`.
 In case of dependencies conflict, one can alternatively use this command `conda env create --name kals --file=environment.yml`.
+The notebooks provide a demo for the synthetic and MNIST experiments.

 ## Citation
 If you find this method useful, kindly cite the associated paper: